alexve18/Rap-Lyrics-Generator/README.md

 # Rap Lyric Generator using a Hidden Markov model
-This is our final project in the Artificial Intelligence course.
+This is our final project in a Artificial Intelligence course.

 We make a rap lyrics generator using a hidden Markov model.